uhasmicoda/MySeleniumNewRepo/New Text Document.md

 8)How you handled frames?
 9)how you handled alert?
 Tools which are used for RestAssured framework devlopment.
+Have you ever encountered pseudo elements in your application?
+If yes, how did you handle them in Selenium?

 5. What is the Selenium Version that you have been using?
 Explain what are enhancements in Selenium 4 w.r.to Selenium 3
 6. How do you set up your webdriver in Selenium 3?
 What has changed in Selenium 4?